 Fresno, Tulare and Inyo counties had a combined population of 1.43 million at the beginning of 2013 - a net increase of 240,000 residents, or 20%, compared to 2000 (table 61).
-This change in resident population is comparable to the increase in annual visitation to the parks during the same period.
+This change in resident population is not reflective of annual visitation to the parks during the same period.